Shaaali/identity-apps/docs/guides/your-asgardeo/asgardeo-self-service.md

-# My Account for owners and collaborators
+# Self-service for owners and collaborators

 If you are an owner or collaborator in an Asgardeo organization, go to the [My Account portal](https://myaccount.asgardeo.io) to easily access and self-manage your information from anywhere.